rgriv/states/README.txt

 Roman Rivera
 Ryan Tang

+In order to run our site you need to have the following installed:

+Pandas, geopandas, os, matplotlib, numpy, mpld3

 Project Purpose:
 Our original purpose was to investigate the relationship between household debt (such as student loans and credit cards) and civilian non-aggricultural workforce participation.